COSC3020/graph-representations-chenry900-1/README.md

 Implement a function to convert an adjacency list to an adjacency matrix and analyze it as above.

+runtime analysis
+The adjacency matrix will be an N x N array and the outerloop will go through each node in the array so you get O(n).
+The innerloop will then go through each possible connection checking if the number is a 0 or a 1 if its a 1 then it adds the node number to the adjacency list meaning the inner loop will run at O(n) times with the adding opperator adding constant time.
+So it would run at O(n) x O(n) = O(n^2) times.

 code used from my last semester submission
 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.